amcrawford/turing-module1-portfolio/README.md

 ### End of Module Assessment

-Evaluation Notes:
+Ruby Syntax & API - 4
-* Developer is able to comfortably implement solutions using the best-choice tools Ruby has to offer
+  Developer is able to comfortably implement solutions using the best-choice tools Ruby has to offer

+Ruby Style - 3
-* Developer writes code that is easy to follow
+​ Developer writes code that is easy to follow

+Blocks & Enumerations - 4
-* Developer is able to consistently select and implement the best-choice enumerator methods with blocks
+  ​Developer is able to consistently select and implement the best-choice enumerator methods with blocks

+Testing - 4
-* Developer consistently takes small steps, using the tests for both design and verification
+  ​Developer consistently takes small steps, using the tests for both design and verification

+Workflow - 4
-* Developer is a master of their tools, efficiently moving between phases of development
+​ Developer is a master of their tools, efficiently moving between phases of development

+Collaboration - 4
-* Developer actively seeks collaboration both before implementing, while in motion, and when stuck
+​ Developer actively seeks collaboration both before implementing, while in motion, and when stuck

-Evaluation Scores:
-* Ruby Syntax & API - 4
-* Ruby Style - 3
-* Blocks & Enumerations - 4
-* Testing - 4
-* Workflow - 4
-* Collaboration - 4

 ### Attendance

-I left Turing early on Friday, Sep.
+I did leave early on Friday, Sep.
 11th, for a flight home to attend a family wedding and also missed our Field Day, Sep.
 18th, excursion for a doctor's appointment.

 ### Work